excamera/enc_tests/README.md

 This is a test battery for comparing the alfalfa encoder to libvpx's VP8 encoder.

-Under Debian(ish) you will need libogg-dev, gnuplot, and vpx-tools.
+Under Debian(ish) you will need libogg-dev, gnuplot, vpx-tools, and imagemagick.

 ## Copying ##